tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 Each weather API has a totally different approach to documentation.
 As you'll see going through this course, the variety and uniqueness of each API doc site (even when approaching the same topic &mdash; a weather forecast) presents a lot of challenges to tech writing teams.
 Not only do presentations vary, terminology with APIs varies as well.

 As I mentioned in [REST is a style, not a standard](docapis_what_is_a_rest_api.html#rest-is-a-style-not-a-standard), REST APIs are an architectural style following common characteristics and principles; they don't all follow the same standard or specification.
-You really have to read the documentation to understand how to use the APIs.
+Users really have to read the documentation to understand how to use the API.

 {% include random_ad.html %}